 Quoting the author: "If the time has come to devise a different method of settling our disputes, it can done only with the cooperation of the world's governments, for it is the absolute independence of national governments that makes war possible.
 Unfortunately mistrust reigns everywhere and nations seldom allow even the least of their interests to be decided by a collection of foreigners."

-Many government and military leaders do support a greater for a world government, but elected politicians reading the will of voters are catering to the fears of people.
+Many government and military leaders do support a greater platform for a world government, but elected politicians reading the will of voters are catering to the fears of people.
 That is where the opportunity lies.
 Rational self interest dictates we need a better way of mediating conflicts and restraining nationalist sentiments.
 It is a battle to get enough people to as Dyer suggests "accept a mutual recognition that we are all better off when we respect each other's rights and accept arbitration by a higher authority, instead of killing one another when our rights come into conflict."
 A tough task but since hunter gatherer days we have gradually widened our acceptance of others from kin to tribe, to nation and so on.

 Climate change (if not fear of nuclear disaster) may be the issue that encourages people to realize they really do have common interests.
 We have always had common interests, but have let emotions stop us from working together.
 There has been slow progress and we need to keep trying.